-In this guide, we break down sleeping bag temperature ratings and more.
-You’ll learn how to understand temperature and seasonality ratings on any bag.
+In this guide, you’ll learn how to understand temperature and seasonality ratings on any bag.
 We’ve also included tips for making the perfect choice for you and tricks on how to stay warm inside your sleeping bag.

 - Go low – It’s best to buy a bag with a ‘limit’ rating at least 5 degrees below the coldest temperatures you expect or might encounter

-- Temp ratings take precedence – Season ratings can give you a rough idea of what conditions a bag is suitable for, but temperature ratings are more reliable
+- Temp ratings take precedence – Season ratings can give you a rough idea of what conditions a bag is suitable for, but the temperature rating is more reliable

 - Pack that pad – Sleeping pads are every bit as crucial to an effective sleep system as a sleeping bag